How to Start a Trucking Company

 A common challenge for owner-operators is needing new equipment, but not having the funds to make a one-time purchase.
 After all, trucking equipment can be extremely expensive.

-The cons include the equipment will be used as collateral, posing risk if you’re not 100% confident you can afford to pay it off.
+Equipment financing allows you to spread out payments over months or even years.
+You also don’t need incredibly high business credit or an unblemished financial history to qualify, and processing time is also fairly quick.
+However, the equipment will be used as collateral, posing risk if you’re not 100% confident you can afford to pay it off.
 You’ll also have to file the funds you’ve received as liabilities on your balance sheet.

 Freight Factoring

-Speaking of collateral, there’s one form of trucking financing that doesn’t involve collateral – freight factoring.
+Speaking of collateral, there’s one form of trucking financing that doesn’t involve collateral: freight factoring.

+If you’re unfamiliar, freight factoring is the process of selling your unpaid broker or customer invoices to a third-party factoring company (“factor”) in exchange for a cash advance.
 Freight factoring provides an immediate working capital boost for owner-operators who need it.
 It also helps keep improve cash flow thanks to funds from invoices flowing into businesses in a much more reliable, consistent fashion.

 The best part about freight factoring?
 Even owner-operators with a lack of credit history or subpar credit can qualify.
 Factoring companies care more about your customers’ background and payment habits than your own, since your customers will be the ones owing them payment.
 Plus, no collateral is involved aside from the invoice itself.